DoctorMcKay/node-steam-user/README.md

 - `ids` - Either an integer, or an array of integers containing the IDs of the published file(s) you want details for
 - `callback` - A function to be called when the request has completed
     - `err` - An `Error` object on failure, or `null` on success
-    - `results` - An object whose keys are published file IDs, and values are object containing a ton of information
+    - `files` - An object whose keys are published file IDs, and values are object containing a ton of information

 **v3.8.0 or later is required to use this method**